baileys2/Portfolio/README.md

 * Consult with Dr. Brinkman on an alternative project

-7 - Create an implementaiton of a Hash Table
+7 - Create an implementation of a Hash Table
 ----
 Possible sources of evidence (do any one of these):